April 25, 2025

 Killer High: The Silent Crisis (Fentanyl)

 This powerful documentary explores the impact that fentanyl is having on the United States, particularly on youth living in Fresno, California.
 You’ll learn about the opioid crisis through the eyes of the families impacted by it, the law enforcement officers who are desperately trying to get it off the streets, and the medical professionals who witness countless opioid-related overdoses and deaths.
+You’ll also hear from two mothers who want to pass a very powerful message along to other parents, and you’ll see the video footage of the moment they found their children unresponsive, overdosing in their rooms.
+This documentary serves as an eye opener to parents with the overall message that this is not “some other family’s problem” – it is impacting many of our children and it’s extremely important for parents to learn about addiction.

-One Pill: Fighting the Fentanyl Crisis in Texas
+One Pill: Fighting Fentanyl Investigation

 The fentanyl crisis is killing more Texans than ever before.
 Victims are getting younger and most people don’t even know they’re taking it.
 It’s extremely easy to overdose on fentanyl, a synthetic opioid, and people are losing their loved ones.
 They want you to hear their stories so that they can hopefully help save a life and prevent others from going through what they went through.
 Some of them have formed non-profit organizations to spread the message.
 You’ll also learn more about drug trafficking and how law enforcement is attempting to combat the overdose crisis.